 The American Society of Plastic Surgeons (ASPS) is the world's largest organization of board-certified plastic surgeons.
-Representing more than 7,000 member surgeons, the Society is recognized as a leading authority and information source on cosmetic and reconstructive plastic surgery.
+Representing more than 9,400 surgeons worldwide, the Society is a global institution and a leading authority on cosmetic and reconstructive plastic surgery.

 Founded in 1931, ASPS represents physicians certified by The American Board of Plastic Surgery or The Royal College of Physicians and Surgeons of Canada.
-The Society is comprised of more than 94 percent of all board-certified plastic surgeons in the United States, but ASPS members can be found in countries all over the world, making the Society's efforts truly global.
+International members must adhere to strict guidelines and have achieved professional distinction in their home countries to become members.

-- Has at least six years of training and experience in surgery, with three years specifically in plastic surgery.
+- Completion of at least six years of surgical training following medical school, with a minimum of three years plastic surgery residency

-- Adheres to a strict code of ethics.
+- Adherence to a strict code of ethics